1. Introduction

 To create a list manually, select the option Add new when in the list of Lists, and fill in the following information:

-How to edit the columns in a list?
+How to set the columns of a list?

 When the list is created manually, after its creation it will be empty, and you must select which columns from the query you want to show.

-By editing a list in the menu, and selecting the option Add new, you can add the following information:
+By editing a list in the menu, and selecting the option Add new, navigate to the Related Query Properties tab and you can add the columns exposed by the query its based on.
+This is valid for simple queries or advanced queries whose output structure was defined.

-A dashboard is a collection of lists organized in a particular order.
+A dashboard is a collection of elements (mainly lists) organized in a particular order.

 How to create a dashboard?